 Like the Asus ZenScreen Touch, the Viewsonic TD1655 is a 15.6-inch portable monitor that gives you 1080p resolution and the ability to use all 10 fingers on the screen.
 But one feature that really makes this model stand out is the fact that you can easily flip the screen orientation vertically for those times when you’re dealing with program code or scrolling through Twitch chat.

 BEST 2-POINT DISPLAY

-The 2-point touch display recognizes one or both hands when zooming the display in or out.
-You won’t be able to use an on-screen keyboard with this 2-point display, since it only recognizes two points of contact, but again, that application is something that is rarely used.
+The ViewSonic TD2220 isn’t as advanced as the other best touchscreen monitors on this list.
+It only recognizes two fingers at a time and uses an optical ring around the screen to detect your finger inputs instead of a capacitive display.
+This means it will be less precise and responsive, but in exchange, it is also the most affordable touchscreen monitor on this list.
 Surprisingly, it does boast a set of speakers on board — according to Amazon customers they don’t sound great — but most displays don’t even attempt to add speakers, so it’s nice that the option for sound is there if so desired.
 Also on the back of the display are HDMI, USB, VGA, and DVI-D inputs.
 Now, this display only works with Windows products, so sorry for those of you out there who are on Mac.
 You’ll have to look somewhere else.